 We’ve put together a list of 50 of the best, broken down by region, so you can easily find the nearest co-working provider.
-As you'll see, we haven’t included places that we’d deem too 'corporate'.
-This is a list that doesn’t feature the huge office providers of the world, desperate to claw some of the growing co-working market that has proved so popular in recent years.
+As you'll see, we haven’t included places that we’d deem too "corporate".
+It's a list that doesn’t feature the substantial office providers of the world, desperate to claw some of the growing co-working market that has proved so popular in recent years.

-It’s about sharing the kind of places that we’d feel comfortable working from.
-The genuine, authentic collaborative communities that offer more than just a ‘cool’ graphic on a wall and a fancy roof garden.
-(Oh you cheeky office providers out there.
-You know who I’m talking about.
-You can take your inflexible contracts and unfriendly we-only-want-to-make-money-out-of-you attitude and shove it!)
+It’s about sharing the kind of places that we’d feel comfortable working from – the genuine collaborative communities that offer so much more than just a "cool" graphic on a wall and a fancy roof garden.

-If we’ve missed any co-working spaces off the list that you feel are worth a mention, tweet us @creative_boom and we’ll consider adding.
-Please note that the following are in no particular order.
+If we’ve missed any co-working spaces off the list that you feel are worth a mention, tweet us @creativeboom, and we’ll consider adding.
+Please note this article was initially published in 2016 and has since been updated.

 2. Basecamp, Liverpool

 At Basecamp you get a vibrant community of like-minded entrepreneurs; a supportive environment where members benefit from co-working by sharing knowledge, ideas, connections and forming long-lasting friendships as well as opportunities to grow their respective businesses.

 3. LAB by Capacity, Liverpool